Priority seat: Objectives

+Under the principle of "Barrier Free Environment", the idea of "priority seats" was first introduced in northern Europe.
+Providing unimpeded, effortless access and an ideal living environment to all people is the final goal.
+Over the past centuries, the idea of priority seats has spread to Asian countries such as Japan, Taiwan, and Korea, in which a cultural emphasis on politeness encourages the young and able-bodied to yield their seats to those in need.
+Failure to do so would be regarded as disrespectful.
+Countries such as Australia, Malaysia, Singapore, and China have similar traditions.
+In addition, railways in some countries – for instance the Southern and Great Northern routes in England – allow qualifying passengers to apply for and obtain priority seat cards which they can show to fellow passengers to prove their eligibility.

-Priority seats motivate people to offer seats to people with special need.
-Taking the initiative to give seats to them can prevent them from accidents when travelling on public transports.
-According to the Press Release of The Kowloon Motor Bus in 2011, priority seats are designed to provide people with special need a safe and enjoyable journey.
-Such passengers, including the elderly and people with mobility obstacles, may face special inconvenience and difficulties during travelling.
+Priority seats motivate people to offer seats to those with special needs.
+Taking the initiative to give seats to them prevent accidents when travelling on public transport.
+According to the Press Release of The Kowloon Motor Bus in 2011, priority seats are designed to provide people with special needs a safe and enjoyable journey.
+Such passengers, including the elderly and people with mobility obstacles, may face special inconveniences and difficulties during travelling.
 Introducing priority seats encourages individuals to bear the social responsibility of caring for others in need.
-According to the Press Release of The Kowloon Motor Bus in 2011, promotion of priority seats aims to enhance the awareness of offering seats to the people with special need so as to cultivate a culture of care.
 The motion encourages people to be sensitive about other people's needs and take actions of empathy and altruism.